 It’s only me now.

-And it all came flooding back.
+It came flooding back.

 The intense selfishness.
 The sweet lack of compromise.
 All those years I’d been single and jolly enough and too scared to give myself to anyone.
 When I had no need to look for the other half of myself, because who needed anyone else to be happy, certainly not me, so fond of the lie that I was whole and complete as I was.